alefiury/Speech-Synthesis-Evaluation-System/README.md

 The evaluation takes into account 5 possible scores: Excellent, Good, Fair, Poor and Bad.

-Every participant can choose between 5 possible values for each audio sample.

 Every audio sample provided will be shown one by one.

 When all samples are evaluated, the participant will not be able to evaluate more samples.